If you have been arrested for suspicion of driving while

 physical impairment due to alcohol.
 There may always be

-such as sickness, injury, age, obesity, nervousness, or just
+as sickness, injury, age, obesity, nervousness, or just a

-a general lack of coordination.
-The prosecution must prove
+general lack of coordination.
+The prosecution must prove that

-that any observed physical impairment is caused by the
+any observed physical impairment is caused by the alcohol in

 While speeding is against the law in itself, studies have